xiang0201/group3/LEARNINGS.md

 # LEARNINGS.MD
-Team name: CareerPilot (Formerly Magic Job Hunting) Team members: Xiang Xiong, Ticky Shi, Mayank Sethi, Lisa Kasamba

-Our original plan was to develop an AI-powered job portal frontend using React, JavaScript, and CSS.
-And the project’s main aim was to enhance the job-seeking experience by integrating AI to provide more informative job listings.
-Many things changed along the way, like the team’s name for instance, from Magic Job Hunting to CareerPilot, which is catchy and concise.
-Likewise, we ended up not implementing user profiles nor job alerts.
-To a considerable extent, we would say that we were able to achieve our main goal of an enhanced job search experience through a clean finish, which in turn minimizes the “noise” which could be distracting during a job search.
+### Team Name: CareerPilot - Group 3

+**Team Members:**
+- Xiang Xiong
+- Ticky Shi
+- Mayank Sethi
+- Lisa Kasamba

+### Project Overview

+**Original Goal:**
+Our initial objective was to create an AI-powered job portal frontend using React, JavaScript, and CSS, with the primary focus on enhancing the job-seeking experience through AI integration for more informative job listings.

+**Achievement of Goal:**
+We successfully achieved our main goal of improving the job search experience through a clean and user-friendly interface.
+While some aspects of the original plan, such as user profiles and job alerts, weren't fully implemented, the overall project met our expectations.

+### Project Functionality

-Now, our project has the following functionality:
+Our project incorporates the following React-based functionalities:

-· Search jobs based on company and job title.
+- **Dynamic Job Search:** Users can search for jobs based on company and job title using a dynamic search feature powered by React.

-· Display search results in left nav.
+- **Interactive User Interface:** The search results are displayed in the left navigation bar, creating an interactive and responsive user interface using React components.

-· Search results are generated from CoreSignal API query.
+- **API Integration:** Job search results are generated from CoreSignal API queries, showcasing our ability to integrate external APIs seamlessly into our React application.

-· Company recommendations and preparation tips are generated from ChatGPT.
+- **AI-Powered Recommendations:** Company recommendations and preparation tips, powered by ChatGPT, are dynamically generated and displayed through React components.

-· Click on save icon saves job search result saved jobs page.
-· Search results are stored in local storage (data is persisted) on the saved jobs page.
+- **Save and Persist:** Users can save job search results to a dedicated "Saved Jobs" page.
+The search results are stored in local storage, ensuring data persistence and a seamless user experience on the saved jobs page.
-· Search results that are saved can be filtered in the search box.
-· A click on one of these allows for deleting/ editing this search result.

-We learned a lot from this project.
-For example, we all learned how to use React for the first time.
-Likewise, we learned that LinkedIn offers different API access levels, each with its own paid subscription.
-The basic access is free and provides limited access to LinkedIn's APIs.
-To avoid incurring this cost, we had to change from the LinkedIn to CoreSignal API to still get a list of job search results.
-We also had to work collaboratively to debug the React coding environment for one of our team members in order for them to run their code on their computer.
-A major challenge we did not seem to get around was figuring out how to collaborate of GitHub in terms of being able to pull and push code.
-Hence, we ended up with at least three different repositories.
-Overall, we were able to to fruitfully communicate as a unit and each member was a team player who played a role to ensure the success of our project.
+- **Filtering and Interaction:** Users can filter saved search results directly within the search box, enhancing user interaction and providing a convenient way to manage their saved jobs.

+- **Editing and Deletion:** The application allows users to edit or delete saved search results, providing flexibility and control over their saved job listings.

+### Technical Learnings

+**React Mastery:**
+All team members gained valuable experience in using React for the first time.
+This included understanding React components, state management, and the overall structure of a React application.

+**API Transition:**
+The team learned about the complexities of API access levels, transitioning from LinkedIn to CoreSignal API to obtain a list of job search results.
+This decision was driven by the need to avoid incurring costs associated with LinkedIn's different subscription levels.

+**Collaborative Debugging:**
+Faced with challenges in the React coding environment, the team engaged in collaborative debugging efforts to ensure that all members could run the code on their local machines successfully.

+### Challenges and Team Dynamics

+**GitHub Collaboration:**
+The team encountered challenges in effective collaboration on GitHub, resulting in the creation of at least three different repositories.
+Despite this hurdle, the team adapted to the situation and successfully managed the project.

+**Effective Communication:**
+Throughout the project, effective communication within the team played a crucial role in overcoming challenges and ensuring a unified approach towards project goals.

+**Team Player Mentality:**
+Each team member exhibited a team player mentality, contributing to various aspects of the project and collectively ensuring its success.

+### Conclusion

+In conclusion, the CareerPilot team not only achieved the core objectives of the project but also overcame challenges through collaborative efforts.
+The technical learnings, especially in React and API integration, have equipped the team with valuable skills for future projects.
+Despite the GitHub collaboration issues, the team's effective communication and collective commitment to success were pivotal in delivering a functional and enhanced job search experience.